donejs/donejs/docs/guides/place-my-order.md

 can-connect makes it very easy to implement real-time functionality.
 It is capable of listening to notifications from the server when server data has been created, updated, or removed.
 This is usually accomplished via [websockets](https://en.wikipedia.org/wiki/WebSocket), which allow sending push notifications to a client.

+### Add the order-model tag

+Update `src/models/order.js` to use [can-connect/can/tag/](http://canjs.com/doc/can-connect/can/tag/tag.html) so that the Order model can be used declaratively:

+@sourceref ../../guides/place-my-order/steps/real-time/order-tag.js
+@highlight 6,59,74

+The model can now be used in the template like `<order-model get-list="{status='new'}">`.
+This also adds an [enum comparator](http://canjs.com/doc/can-set.props.enum.html) so that multiple requests for different statuses can be combined.

 ### Update the template

 First let's create the `pmo-order-list` component with: